-Customer journey analytics allows support, sales and marketing teams to manage and track cross-channel journeys cohesively to help improve customer experiences and increase ROI.
+Customer journey mapping tools allow support, sales and marketing teams to manage and track cross-channel journeys more cohesively.

 For this article, we’ll discuss:

 Pro Tip 🚀

 Tracking customer interactions across multiple channels unlocks powerful insight which you can use to improve your customer experience and marketing efforts.

 Download our guide on how to track customer journeys and learn how to follow the complete lifecycle from awareness to loyalty.

 Essentially, customer journey mapping tools let marketing, sales, and customer support teams connect user touchpoints across multiple channels and stages.

 Related: Guide to customer journey stages and how to track them